GaneshaKS99/Periocular-Recognition-in-the-visible-Spectrum/Readme.md

-# Project Title: Periocular Recognition in the Visible Spectrum
+# Periocular Recognition in the Visible Spectrum

 Project Abstract: